r1cc4rdo/cardin/README.md

 To my knowledge there is no official documentation for the API.
 If anyone at Cardin is listening, an open officially supported API standard would surely attract and retain more customers :)

 The [CRD ONE](https://play.google.com/store/apps/details?id=it.cardin.cardinremotecontrol) app is written using the [Apache Cordova](https://cordova.apache.org/) framework.
-It should be technically possible to run the Cordova app extracted from the .apk on desktop with no modifications, if there are binaries in ```lib``` for your platform.
+It should be technically possible to run the Cordova app extracted from the .apk on desktop with no modifications, provided ```lib``` contains binaries for your platform.

 Within the source code, under ```assets/www```:
 * ```webservice/wshandler.js``` defines the API endpoints,